Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Proof of

-Note further that for any fixed $i\in\mathbb{N}_1$, $L_d^i$ is the language accepted by the nondeterministic Turing machine $M_0$ within $O(n^i)$ moves,\footnote{ When $M_0$ turn off mandatorily when its moves made during the computation $\geq n^{i+1}$, then it is a polynomial-time nondeterministic Turing machine with the polynomial $n^{i+1}+(i+1)$.} we obtain that
+Note further that for any fixed $i\in\mathbb{N}_1$, $L_d^i$ is the language accepted by the nondeterministic Turing machine $M_0$ within time $O(n^i)$, i.e., at most $n^{i+1}$ steps,\footnote{ When $M_0$ turns itself off mandatorily when its moves made by itself during the computation exceed steps, it is a polynomial-time nondeterministic Turing machine, i.e., it is a nondeterministic time-bounded Turing machine.} we thus obtain